Cuprohastes/BeipMU/Documentation/Triggers.md

 ### Example
 You would like to gag the exit message in one of your favorite hangouts:

-    The huge oak doors that have stood the test of a thousand year's creak open ponderously, letting the harsh and unforgiving light of the outer realms into the snug and cozy bar (Don't for get to pay your tab or Grognog the Half Orc hobbit will come for your knees: 17% sales tax pplies and a 15% house gratuity for service.
+    The huge oak doors that have stood the test of a thousand year's creak open ponderously, letting the harsh and unforgiving light of the outer realms into the snug and cozy bar.
+    (Don't forget to pay your tab, or Grognog the Half Orc -Hobbit- Halfling will come for your knees: 17% sales tax applies and a 15% house gratuity for service.
 We do not accept personal cheques or cursed daggers.
 Please quaff responsibly.)

 Ok that was cute the first time but... yeesh!
 So let's just slip